+If you turned left just before reaching the kitchen door, there was a door on the side wall that opened into a long hallway.
 When my sister and I were little, we used to share the pull out couch that was in the first room on the right.
 This had probably been two rooms at one time as it was twice as long as any of the other bedrooms and had a door at each end.
 It housed the aforementioned couch as well as a desk and few other pieces of furniture.
-There was not an air conditioner in this room so we didn’t typically go to sleep until night fell and the chill of the mountain air sunk down into the lowlands and into our open window.
+There was not an air conditioner in this room so we didn’t typically go to sleep until night fell and the chill of the mountain air sunk down into our open window.
 I remember falling asleep to the sound of crickets, the smell of the rich earth of my grandfather’s garden, and every so often, the whistle of a distant train.

 When my husband and I first moved to North Carolina we lived on the south side of Durham near Jordan Lake which is about ten miles from downtown Raleigh.
 North Carolina was a big tobacco and textile state and freight trains have been the lifeblood of commerce and industry here since the 1850’s when the rail system was first commissioned.
 Both freight and passenger trains travel the rails from the coast all the way inland to Charlotte.
 Sometimes late at night, when the air cooled and distant sounds carried further, I could hear the whistles from the passing freights and it would remind me of Tennessee.